-In this person, the EEG should show brain waves in the range of alpha and beta waves.
-These are almost 50:50 distributed over both hemispheres of the brain.
+This person should show brain waves in the range of alpha and beta waves in his EEG.
+These are distributed almost in a 50:50 ratio over both hemispheres of the brain.

-He appears outwardly mentally stable and capable of solving minor complex tasks.
+He appears mentally stable on the outside and is capable of solving smaller complex tasks.

-Every now and then, a flash of inspiration or an intuitive decision even leads him to his goal more efficiently.
+From time to time, a flash of inspiration or an intuitive decision even lead him to his goal more efficiently.